Rue du Sergent Blandan: Description and architecture

 The street is narrow and winding and ends with a short climb and a paved ground.
 To the north, the odd numbers side begins with a 1912 school, then there are three to five-floor old 17th-century buildings decorated with beautiful doorsteps, generally with stone arches; in front, there are also 20th-century buildings.
 For example, the doorstep at No. 8 shows a fight between a lion and a bull.
 The No. 12 and 22 have respectively ancient inscriptions that say "en toy te fie" and "non domo dominus, sed domino domus", a quote from chapter 39 of Cicero's De officiis.

 History

-Originally, there was probably a Roman bridge, and a street name sign indicates that it is the ancient route of the Rhine.
+Originally, there was probably a Roman bridge, and a street name sign indicates that it is the ancient route of the Rhone.